 - Receive an allergy test and start at-home immunotherapy

-If pet dander affects your lungs, don’t hesitate to schedule a same-day appointment with The Ear, Nose and Throat Institute by calling 770-740-1860 or filling out the form at the top.
+If pet dander affects your lungs, don’t hesitate to schedule same-day allergy treatment in Atlanta with The Ear, Nose and Throat Institute by calling 770-740-1860 or clicking the button below.Schedule an appointment